bciv/squealing-broccoli/README.md

 =Client Side

-public/js/template.js defines what would be static pages public/js/app.js defines what would be in the nav
+public/js/template.js defines what would be static pages (not yet...) public/js/app.js defines what would be in the nav (also a blatant lie...)